teamboxcoxrox/teamboxcoxrox.gitlab.io/README.txt

 ======================  INSTALLATION - How to install and setup your code ======================

+The following instructions are intended for anyone wishing to attempt to recreate out work.
+Before running the entire pipeline, please note the following:

+1. This project involves several large files that are downloaded from the internet.
+2. This project involves multiple data analytics models that are part of a larger pipeline and can take hours, and in some cases days, to complete.
+3. This project requires Python 3.7 and numerous libraries.

+In general, this is a large and complex visualization.
+If you wish to execute our code, but don't want to run our entire data pipeline, please skip ahead in this document to the DEMO section for information on how to run this code locally with a pre-build version of the final compiled dataset.

 Recreating the work described in the project report consists of the following steps:

 1. Run the data pipeline to download and process source data for amazon.com pet product reviews.